 Counseling Degrees & Licenses in Texas

-As of May 2023, Texas is estimated to have a population of around 30 million.
-Texas has the second-largest population in the nation and has grown significantly over the past ten years.
+Texas is estimated to have a population of around 30 million.
+Texas has the second-largest population in the nation and has grown significantly over the past 10 years.
 In the last decade, the state’s population has swelled 15.9 percent, more than double the national average of 7.4 percent.

-The state has three cities with populations exceeding one million: Houston, San Antonio, and Dallas.
-Based on the known amounts of mental health issues around the country and in Texas, this represents a large pool of people that need trained and competent, compassionate mental healthcare providers.
+The state has three cities with populations exceeding 1 million: Houston, San Antonio, and Dallas.
+Based on the known amounts of mental health issues around the country and in Texas, this represents a large pool of people who need trained and competent, compassionate mental healthcare providers.

 According to the National Alliance on Mental Illness, one in five adult Texans will experience a mental health concern at some point in a year.
 More than 20 percent of children ages nine to 17 have a diagnosed mental illness.
-According to the Texas Department of Health and Human Services (2020), there were 145 Texas counties with no licensed marriage and family therapists at all, out of 254 counties.
-There are also 42 counties with marriage and family therapists ratios of less than five per 100,000 people.
+According to the Texas Department of Health and Human Services, as of October 2023, there were 140 Texas counties with no licensed marriage and family therapists at all, out of 254 counties.

 Counseling is proven to be a viable long-term career choice.
 Not only do counselors and therapists enjoy the benefits of helping people work through emotional, family, school, or substance abuse issues, but they also enjoy a stable career.
 This is especially true in a state like Texas, with a demonstrated lack of counselors to serve a large population.